 The most obvious pointer is that you will have been feeling very low for a while, with a sense that it is not lifting.
 This low state will have begun to impact on your quality of life.
 However, here are some common symptoms and if you are regularly experiencing a number of these, you may be depressed.

-• Profound sadness or excessive focus on past hurts
+- Profound sadness and/or excessive focus on past hurts

-• Reduced pain threshold or unexplained aches and pains
+- Reduced pain threshold resulting in unexplained aches and pains

 It used to be believed that depression was the result of a chemical imbalance, and that lowered amounts of the neurotransmitter serotonin, were causing the person to feel depressed.
 More recent studies have now revealed that low serotonin is a symptom of depression, not the cause.